 Community Education & Outreach

-Staff is available to make educational presentations regarding aging issues to community organizations and civic groups.
+Aging Services staff is available for educational presentations regarding aging issues to community organizations and civic groups.
 This service is offered at no charge.
-To schedule a speaker, call (319) 398-3644.
+To discuss topic options and schedule a speaker, call (319) 398-3644.

 Elder Abuse Intervention

 Protective Services Specialists provide assistance to older adults and their families in areas including dependent adult abuse, fraud, scams, and attorney referrals when appropriate.